 We look at data and statistics that confirm the issues, but more importantly, we answer all the top questions about marriage conflicts AND some solutions you can take to improve your marriage.

-If your marriage is struggling to get past the conflicts, then check out this quick video on how to Mend Your Marriage that will help get yours back on track.
+If your marriage is struggling to get past the conflicts, then check out this quick video on how to Mend Your Marriage (click to watch on their website) that will help get yours back on track.